Seablade/THEA333/01-Basics.md

 ![2c](./images/itlsr-14.jpg)

- - From the book: Phase is a way of describing the relative time positions of two waves that have the same wavelength, and hence, frequency
+ - Phase is a way of describing the relative time positions of two waves that have the same wavelength, and hence, frequency
  - Since audio is cyclical, we used degrees to represent phase

 ## Constructive and Destructive Interference